Bradenton, Florida: Television stations

-WSNN-LD is based in Sarasota but transmits from Manatee County.
+WSNN-LD is based in Sarasota, but transmits from Manatee County.
 WWSB channel 40, the local ABC affiliate, is based in Sarasota, but has a transmitter in Parrish, northeast of Bradenton; it is seen on cable channel 7 on most cable systems in the area.
 WXPX-TV channel 66, an independent television station (with Ion Television on its second digital subchannel), is licensed in Bradenton, with its transmitter in Riverview in Hillsborough County.

 Education

 Manatee County Public Schools operates area public schools.
-Schools in the city limits include: